 Let's say the SEO campaign moved your site from little traffic to 1,500 website visitors in one year for an SEO retainer fee of $1,500 per month:

 - 1,500 in traffic per month x 2% Conversion = 30 sales per month X $250 per sale = $7,500 Revenue per month, or $90,000 per year.

 - $90,000 in revenue - SEO retainer ($1,500 X 12 = $18,000) = $72,000 profit.

 - $72,000 in profit / $18,000 is SEO costs = 400% ROI

-This seems like an easy solution for a business, but there are some factors of SEO that need to be addressed.
+The math seems like an easy solution for a business, but some SEO factors need to be addressed.

-I'm going to breakdown a few things to help you figure out if Search Engine Optimization makes sense as a business investment.
+I will explain a few things to help determine if Search Engine Optimization makes sense as a business investment.
 If you are already engaged in an SEO campaign and need to validate results, this should help.

 The Fundamentals of SEO